HeardLibrary/Documentary-Editing/syllabus.md

 ### Week 1:  Introduction to Text Encoding and the TEI

-*Reading*: Claus Huitfeldt, "Markup Technology and Textual Scholarship," *Digital Critical Editions*, pp. 157-178.
+*Reading*: Claus Huitfeldt, "Markup Technology and Textual Scholarship," *Digital Critical Editions*, pp. 157-178; David J. Birnbaum, "What is XML and why should humanists care?
+An even gentler introduction to XML."

 **Wednesday, September 27**